-To make your skill statement relevant to the job you are applying for:
+To make your skill statement relevant to the job you are applying for, do the following exercise:

-- 1. Choose a skill mentioned in the job advertisement. - 2.
+- 1. Choose a skill that the employer has mentioned in the job advertisement. - 2.
 Brainstorm examples of where you have used this skill. - 3.
 Write a skill statement that is relevant to the ad and makes you stand out as the perfect candidate.